gslab-econ/gslab_python/gencat/README.md

 The gencat (General Concatenator) module defines an abstract class useful for preprocessing raw data containing a large number of text fils.
 The gencat class supplies methods to
   *  Unzip all archives in a single directory
   *  Concatenate unzipped files in a subclass-specified order and rezip them in a single zip file
-  *  Save a |-delimited text file mapping concatenated files back to original inputs
+  *  Save a |-delimited text file that maps concatenated files back to original inputs

 ## Inputs